Radio Buttons Component

 Data Reference Key

-With a Data Reference Key, you can use data from another component to populate your Radio Buttons.
-You'll most often achieve this funtion with a Data Table component.
-Add your data to the Data Table and then reference it in your Radio Buttons component's configuration window.
+With a Data Reference Key, you can use data from another component to populate your Radio Buttons component.
+You'll most often achieve this function with a Data Table component.
+Add your data to this component and then reference it in your Radio Buttons component's configuration menu.

 Think of this as a hybrid of using Values and Data Collection to populate your Radio Buttons.
 You still use data stored in Unqork, but it's data from your module instead of a Data Collection.